Principia-Turtle/Archive/content/Hit cap vs attack speed.md

 ## Introduction

 General consensus is, that first stat you should have sorted is hit cap.
 But author didn't suceed finding actual math supporting this.
-Theoretically you could come to a situation, where you choose between 1% more hit, or 2% more attack speed.
+Theoretically you could come to a situation, where you choose between 1% more hit, or 1% more attack speed.

 ## Average damage

-Both stats have the same effect on your damage output, they increase / decrease it by a fixed percent value.
+Both stats have almost the same effect on your average damage output, they increase / decrease it by a fixed percent value.
 The formula for their relation should look like this:

 $$